Matt Katz

 Matt Katz (born July 4, 1978) is an American journalist.

 Career and works

-Katz works for WNYC and New Jersey Public Radio, and has written for Politico, The New York Times, The Washington Post and The New Republic.
-He was previously a reporter at The Philadelphia Inquirer, the Courier-Post and the Daily Record.
-He is known for his coverage of New Jersey Governor Chris Christie.
-He ran The Christie Tracker for New Jersey Public Radio.
+Katz currently works for University of Pennsylvania and City Cast podcasting network.
+He was previously a reporter at WNYC and New Jersey Public Radio, and has written for Gothamist, Politico, The New York Times, The Washington Post, The New Republic, The Philadelphia Inquirer, the Courier-Post and the Daily Record.

-Katz was a member of a WNYC team that won a 2015 Peabody Award for its series on Governor Christie entitled, "Chris Christie, White House Ambitions and the Abuse of Power."
-He won the Livingston Award for International Reporting for a series on reconstruction efforts in Afghanistan.